-Garrett currently attends the University of Wyoming as a Post-Baccalaureate student, where he earned a BFA degree in Art with a minor in Disability Studies in 2018.
+Garrett attended the University of Wyoming where he earned a BFA degree in Art with a minor in Disability Studies in 2018.

 Born and raised in Montana, Garrett has spent most of his life in the West.
 He relocated to Laramie, Wyoming to attend college.